11nithin/Election_Analysis/README.md

 *The winner of the election was:

--Candidate Diana DeGette recieved who recieved 73.8% of the vote and "272,892" number of votes.
+- Candidate Diana DeGette recieved who recieved 73.8% of the vote and "272,892" number of votes.

 ## Election-Audit Summary